Avengers Month: Ten Characters We Won’t See in ‘The Avengers’

 4. Demolition Man aka D-Man

 D-Man may look like a cheap Wolverine knock-off…and he is.
 Except without the claws.
 Or the ability to heal himself.
 Dennis Dunphy does have enhanced strength and is resilient to injuries.
 He’s not even that strong, needing performance enhancers when he was working as a wrestler.
 After he had his butt handed to him in the ring by another superhero wrestler, The Thing, he took this as a sign that he should battle other super-powered people as a crime fighter.
 It seems that ol’ D-Man took one to many blows to the head.
-Oh yeah…and he has a heart condition preventing him from excreting himself.
+Oh yeah…and he has a heart condition preventing him from doing much.

 Why We Won’t See Him in a Movie: Sigh.
 He’s not as strong as anyone else on the team, not as fast as anyone else, not as smart or as good a fighter.
 Plus he has to stop halfway through the battle for a breather.

 During an early draft of this article I’d included the Falcon.
 He’s a fan favourite who would be silly looking in a movie because his only ‘power’ involves strapping on a pair of wings and flapping about.
 The only value he would add is the shit that Tony Stark would lay on him for being lame.
 Then I came across Stingray.
 He’s basically the same deal but with the added bonus of the wing suit included a little oxygen tank to zip about under water.
 While Falcon could at least fly, Stingray limits himself to underwater.
 Really handy if Aquaman gets uppity.